KingAusti/code-quiz-challengepalooza/README.md

 # code-quiz-challengepalooza
 Wanna know how little you know about .js?
 Take this quiz and find out!!

 ## User Story
+AS A coding boot camp student<br>
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores<br>
+SO THAT I can gauge my progress compared to my peers<br>
+## Acceptance Criteria
 GIVEN I am taking a code quiz <br>
 WHEN I click the start button<br>
 THEN a timer starts and I am presented with a question<br>